Easy Tiramisu Without Alcohol Recipe

 Once your yolks have reached this stage, add in some mascarpone cheese, a bit of vanilla bean paste (this is optional – and make sure to use paste and not extract if you want to make this alcohol-free!) and a pinch of salt.
 Whisk this all together until smooth and set aside.

-Because this is a tiramisu recipe without cream (which is the way it’s made in Italy), the mixture gets all its life from egg whites and its richness from the egg yolks and mascarpone.
+Because this is a tiramisu recipe without cream (which is the way it’s made in Italy), the mixture gets all its lift from egg whites and its richness from the egg yolks and mascarpone.

 Mixing in the mascarpone and vanilla extract